VanuatuOfficial Name: Republic of Vanuatu

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Vanuatu, you may encounter road conditions that differ significantly from those in the United States.
-In general, traffic in Vanuatu moves on the right side of the road.
-Travel can be hazardous.
+Road Conditions and Safety: Travel can be hazardous.
 Always use your seatbelt.
 Roads are generally narrow and in poor repair.
 Only the capital city of Port Vila and the town of Luganville have consistently paved roads, which have a maximum speed limit of 30 miles per hour (50 kilometers per hour).
 On all roads, give way to traffic coming from the right, and to traffic coming from the left at round-abouts.
 To avoid trespassing, seek permission from local landowners before accessing non-public areas, including beaches.
 Some landowners may charge a fee for access.

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Vanuatu, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Vanuatu’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
-Further information may be found on the FAA's safety assessment page.
+Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Vanuatu, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Vanuatu’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Further information may be found on the FAA’s safety assessment page.